 -

-- Picture slider, pictures link to important pages.
+Picture slider: pictures link to important pages.

 -

-History contains historical information.
+The History category contains historical information, including

-- History (history.html) (tier 2 page)
+- History of Multics (tier 2 page)

 - xref people to multicians.html.